-Have you ever noticed how when you have an appointment with someone important, usually a doctor who has a 2-month waitlist and charges you $75 to cancel an appointment, you always keep the appointment even when the unexpected creeps up?
+Have you ever noticed how when you have an appointment with someone who has a 2-month waitlist and charges you $75 to cancel an appointment, you always keep the appointment even when the unexpected creeps up no matter what?

 Now, I should point out here that I am the kind of person the boss-man and boss-woman love – when asked to stay late or rearrange my schedule (which sometimes involves semi-superhuman skill when it comes to coordinating picking up my kids, running errands, making dinner, and running a household), I say “Sure, no problem.”
 And I pat myself on the back for being such a good “team player.”
 Barf.

 Because of this, I feel rushed and have very little “me” time (aka “breathing room”).
 And that is no bueno.

 Well, this particular incident got me thinking: If I can acknowledge the importance of keeping an appointment with a doctor I have never seen before and push back (nicely) when other forces attempt to intrude, why can’t I do the same for myself?